-The criminology and justice field is research-driven.
-So, it is beneficial to have knowledge and skills required to undertake crime research.
-This course exposes you to the complexities of contemporary crime research methods.
-It is designed to equip you with practical skills to undertake crime-related research projects from conception to a full report.
-You will become familiar with qualitative methods and be trained in the basics of SPSS.
-Through a series of workshops you will learn how to perform quantitative data analysis, interpret and communicate the findings and their implications.
+Criminology and justice is research-driven.
+So, having knowledge and skills to undertake crime research is valuable.
+This course exposes you to the complexities of contemporary crime research methods and provides practical skills to undertake crime-related research projects from conception to a full report.
+You will be trained in qualitative and quantitative methods using contemporary data analytic software (SPSS and NVIVO), engage with spatial mapping (GIS) and learn how to perform qualitative and quantitative data analysis, interpret and communicate the findings and their implications.

 - Semester of offer Subject to change